cavecomputing/SWEM-Beta/README.md

-# SWEM Alpha Testing
+# SWEM Beta Testing

-This repo is to track various bugs found by the SWE/M community during the alpha testing phase.
+This repo is to track various bugs found by the SWE/M community during the beta testing phase.

 # FAQ